-In connection with the Annual Report of National Vision Holdings, Inc. (the "Company") on Form 10-K for the fiscal year ended January 1, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, L. Reade Fahs, Chief Executive Officer of the Company, do hereby certify, pursuant to 18 U.S.C.
+In connection with the Annual Report of National Vision Holdings, Inc. (the "Company") on Form 10-K for the fiscal year ended December 31, 2022, filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, L. Reade Fahs, Chief Executive Officer of the Company, do hereby certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: